Florida has thousands of miles of salt water coastline, thousands of lakes, and dozens of rivers.

 The canal was the location used in 1951 to reshoot some of the river scenes from the movie “African Queen” starring Humphrey Bogart and Katherine Hepburn.

-The Cat Boat tour starts at Gilbert Park, two blocks from downtown Mount Dora.
+The Cat Boat tour starts at Mount Dora Boating Center and Marina, two blocks from downtown Mount Dora.

 DAY TRIP 4

 104050 Overseas Hwy, Key Largo, FL 33037.
 Tel: 305-451-3018

 This operation is run by Florida Bay Outfitters, founded in 1990.
 It is one of Florida’s largest retailers and renters of anything related to paddle sports.